Derry Girls Halloween Mural

 Something spooktacular is taking place in Galway's Latin Quarter this Halloween.

-The much loved Macnas Parade, a performance company based in Galway, is expected to take over the city center again this year.
+The much loved Macnas Halloween Parade, put on by a performance company based in Galway, is expected to take over the city center again this year on Oct.
+24th at 5:30 pm.

 a person in costume on stilts Halloween in Ireland